aclist/dztui/CONTRIBUTING.md

 If you have an issue of interest in the issue tracker or any other change that you would like to have implemented you can contribute code to this project.
-For this, you may fork this repository and checkout to `testing`.
+For this, you may fork this repository and checkout to `prerelease/<latest-version>`.
 All new features and fixes will be merged to this branch, so open your branch from here.
 Name it according to our convention:
 - fix/<your-fix> - fix branches
 - feat/<your-feature> - feature branches
 - doc/<your-doc-branch> - documentation branches